indraja-adepu/DevOps-Training-Indraja/week-01-linux/session-02-system-admin/notes.md

 # Networking

 Connecting devices so they can exchange data.

+Internet- collecton of computer networks

+Protocols : rules setup for transfer of diff types of data

 ### Core Concepts
 #### 1. IP Address
 - **Purpose:** Unique address for each device/server